dbarzin/mercator/docs/model.md

 The "last_notification" field is not used and therefore is absent in the app.

 The data model export lists applications and logical servers linked with a certificate.

-In the app, a certificate can be linked to a application or a logical server from a certificate object.

 #### VLANs